paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Pop

-Also for every push, there has to be a pop.
-However, what do we do about node conservation?
-Easy, put it in the recycle bin.
-Remember to finish with it or move it somewhere safe before the next implicit or explicit yield.
+`Pop` places a node inin the recycle bin before returning a reference.
+Processing should occur before the next implicit or explicit yield.
 You need not dispose of the node.

 ```c#
 using (var node = taskList.Top) {